oVirt/ovirt-site/source/feature/storagedomainliveupgrade.html.md

 ## Summary

-This feature will allow from upgrades from old data center types to new even while the pool is active and VMs are running.
+This feature will allow upgrades from old data center types to new even while the pool is active and VMs are running.

 ## Current Status